-After reviewing the books, I decided to sign up as an affiliate for the guides, so if you click through the links I my site and decide to purchase the product, I receive and affiliate payment at no extra cost to you.
-There’s a video on John’s site that features photos of several different coops built from the plans included in the book, so you can get a better idea of just how they look when completed.
+After reviewing the books, I decided to sign up as an affiliate for the guides, so if you use the links from my site and decide to purchase the product, I receive and affiliate payment at no extra cost to you.
+There's a video on John's site that features photos of several different coops built from the plans included in the book, so you can get a better idea of just how they look when completed.

 The book set is a good general overview of what's needed for a backyard flock, with a good variety of coop plans to fix pretty much any situation.